hawkslool/Rule34GalleryMode/README.md

 # Rule34 Gallery Mode

 A clean, immersive, full-screen gallery viewer for Rule34.
 Turns the standard pagination into a seamless scrolling feed.
+Note!
+This script is UAYOR.
+You may be rate limited or blocked from using Rule34 services.
+Currently only tested using Firefox & Violentmonkey, please let me know if you encounter any issues by making a post in [Issues](https://github.com/hawkslool/Rule34GalleryMode/issues).

 ## Features
 * **Immersive View:** Removes sidebar, ads, and clutter.